NovaArthamaSolution/gmail_extractor/README.md

 * download file from attachment
 * download file from url in body
 * make email as processed to prevent double processing
-* do some etl to attachment file
+* do some transformation to attachment file
 * send attachment file to gcs
 * send attachment file to sftp
 * load csv file to bq